shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ## Step 10 (Optional): Install Cordova

-This step is optional if you are not interested in learning how to package your app for mobile devices.
+This step is optional.
+We will be covering how to package your apps for mobile devices.
+Some students who aren't interested in this just prefer to watch and therefore do not need this installed.

 * Download and install [Android Studio](https://developer.android.com/studio/install.html) or the [Android Command Line Tools](https://developer.android.com/studio/index.html) (which is much smaller)
 * Run the following command from Terminal or Command Prompt